Isiwtz/buzzer/README.md

-# Bienvenue sur le site Buzzer !
+# Welcome to the buzzer site !

-## Quelques informations importantes

-+ Ce petit site web à pour objectif de fournir à un smartphone trois buzzers et un compteur de score
+## Some important information

++ The purpose of that small website is to provide a tool to display three buzzers and a score counter
-+ Il est responsive
++ It is responsive
-+ Il a été lancé en octobre 2020
-+ La dernière modification du projet date du 27/12/2020
++ It was introduced in october 2020
++ The last modification dates from 12/27/2020

-## Langages utilisés
+## Used languages

 + JavaScript
 + Html
 + Css

-## Comment l'utiliser ?
+## How to used it ?

-Il suffit de cloner le répertoire dans un hébergeur de site (github par exemple ou codepen.io, nécessite quelques modifications) puis de le lancer sur smartphone

-## A venir

-+ Quelques modifications peuvent être apporter pour améliorer l'ergonomie du site
+You just need to clone the directory in a site hosting (github for example or codepen.io but requires some modifications)

 ## Screenshot